EchoAppsTeam/js-sdk/docs/guides/terminology/README.md

 ## Minified scripts and debugging

-All the files in the _http://cdn/echoenabled.com/sdk/v3/_ directory are minified using UglifyJS.
-Dev versions (non-minified) of these files are located in _/sdk/v3/dev/_ directory.
+All the files in the _http://cdn/echoenabled.com/sdk/v3.1/_ directory are minified using UglifyJS.
+Dev versions (non-minified) of these files are located in _/sdk/v3.1/dev/_ directory.
 By default all dependencies specified in the source code will be downloaded minified but there is a way to specify which version to download.
 Here it is:

-1. if page includes **/sdk/v3/dev/loader.js** then dev versions will be used else go to 2.
+1. if page includes **/sdk/v3.1/dev/loader.js** then dev versions will be used else go to 2.
-2. if URL contains **echo.debug:true** or **echo.debug:false** after # (known as fragment/anchor) then we save its value in the special **echo-debug** cookie and:
+2. if URL contains **echo.debug:true** or **echo.debug:false** after # (known as fragment/anchor) then we save its value in the browser localStorage under the name **echo-debug** and:
     &bull; use dev versions if **echo.debug:true**;
     &bull; use min versions if **echo.debug:false**;
     &bull; go to 3 otherwise.
-3. If cookie with the name **echo-debug** exists and its value is _true_ then we use dev versions.
+3. If browser localStorage has the object named **echo-debug** and its value is _true_ then we use dev versions.